-4.0 Summary - 2009 Delaware Basin Drilling Surveillance Program
+4.0 Summary - 2010 Delaware Basin Drilling Surveillance Program

-- Drilling practices continue to be the same. - No new instances of air drilling. - No Castile Brine encounters reported. - The drilling rate has increased to 61.3 boreholes per square kilometer. - No change in solution mining activities. - No change in injection and salt water disposal activities. - Ten wells spudded in the nine-township area. - Sixty-four wells spudded outside the nine-township area in New Mexico. - Ninety-eight wells spudded in the Texas portion of the Delaware Basin.
+- A new pit rule 19.15.17 NMAC is adopted which causes most operators to use a closed-loop system when drilling on state land. - Increase in horizontally drilled wells with approximately one-third of all new wells horizontally completed. - No new instances of air drilling. - No Castile Brine encounters reported. - The drilling rate has increased to 62.3 boreholes per square kilometer. - No change in solution mining activities. - No change in injection and salt water disposal activities. - Twenty-eight wells spudded in the nine-township area. - One hundred thirteen wells spudded outside the nine-township area in New Mexico. - One hundred eighty wells spudded in the Texas portion of the Delaware Basin.